arcus-smart-home/arcusplatform/docs/quickstart.md

 ### Java

-I believe this is only used for gradle, so maybe the version doesn't matter too much.
+I believe this is only used for gradle (e.g. building the jars, and running smallish things like modelmanager), so maybe the version doesn't matter too much.
 I had luck with `openjdk-8-jdk-headless` in Ubuntu 18.04.

 ```
 java -version